My Housing Portal

 You will not be allowed to attend a portability orientation until all paperwork has been received and processed.
 Orientations are held each Wednesday at 9:30 am.

 All Port-ins are subject to DHA’s Voucher Payment and Occupancy Standards, and criminal background checks will be completed for all adults in the household.
 Anyone owing money to a PHA must be resolved prior to porting into Denver Housing Authority’s jurisdiction.
 Failure to do so may result in termination of your assistance.
 Also, if you are an applicant from another PHA, you must be income-eligible in Denver’s jurisdiction, or we will not be able to accept you.

 Porting to another PHA:

-If you are currently assisted by DHA and would like to port to another jurisdiction you must first be issued a voucher to move and fill out a “Request to Transfer out of Denver Housing Authority Jurisdiction” form.
+If you are currently assisted by DHA and would like to port to another jurisdiction you must first be issued a voucher to move and then you must fill out a “Request to Transfer form“.
 Please specify the PHA that serves the area where you want to live.
 If two different PHAs serve the same area, you may select the PHA that you wish your paperwork to be sent to.
 DHA will select the PHA upon family request.

 Participants will learn:

 - Long/term savings goals

 - Learn about the FSS and Home Ownership Program.

 - Debt Reduction and Budgeting.